 eg Alice Springs.

 Professional/Clinical Supervision is an essential safeguard for clients, a support for counsellors and a process through which practitioners can develop their skills and competence.

-Dates for 2020 TBA OR this program can be tailored for your organisation.
+Dates TBA OR this program can be tailored for your organisation.

 9 am to 4.30 pm each day.